Frequently Asked Questions

 Students who currently live within the UNC Housing system and want to sign up again for the following academic year, will sign up for housing during January, 2020.
 This is the Call Dibs campaign.

 - Can I sign up for a single room?

 Single rooms are at a premium!
-While we do have some “designated singles”, several of these rooms are held for medical/disability situations.
+While we do have some “designated singles”, most of these rooms are held for medical/disability situations.
 Other single rooms are usually spoken for during the “Call Dibs” process, when current students re-contract for spaces for the following academic year.